iThinkyouknow/scooter-booking-app/readme.md

 ## Things to look out for
 ### App-wise
-The battery bar on the scooter icons animate on load and on updating of user location! (slides right according to the battery percentage)
+The battery bar on the scooter icons animate on load and on updating of user location! (fills up according to the battery percentage).

+(refresh the app if you missed it)

 Other Animations